ryanmcgrath/twython/README.markdown

     # More function definitions can be found by reading over twython/twitter_endpoints.py, as well
     # as skimming the source file.
 Both are kept human-readable, and are pretty well documented or
     # very self documenting.

+    Twython is now implemented using requests(http://python-requests.org).
+    from twythonrequests import Twython

+    twitter = Twython()
+    results = twitter.search(q='python')

+    # All the functions of twython is supported in twythonrequests.
+    Note:
+        Don't do this
+        from twython import Twython
+        from twythonrequests import Twython

+    instead try this
+        import twython
+        import twythonrequests

+    since you can hack both twython features.

 A note about the development of Twython (specifically, 1.3)
 ----------------------------------------------------------------------------------------------------
 As of version 1.3, Twython has been extensively overhauled.
 Most API endpoint definitions are stored